San Ignacio

 Gemstone (Piedra preciosa)

-Before arriving at San Ignacio Miní, one would usually pass by the Wanda Mines (Minas de Wanda), where tourists can buy various crystals and gemstones.
+Before arriving at San Ignacio Miní, one would usually 'forced' to pass by the Wanda Mines (Minas de Wanda), where tourists can buy various over-priced crystals and gemstones.

 Chamamé

 During our park visit, we met a number of people doing a tango-like dance but in a very informal setting.
-Of course my lack of knowledge pointed me to the wrong direction, they are not doing tango, which is an ICH as documented earlier in Colonia del Sacramento, but another ICH-inscribed dance called the Chamamé.
+Of course my lack of knowledge pointed me to the wrong direction, they are not doing tango, as documented earlier in Colonia del Sacramento, but another ICH-inscribed dance called the Chamamé.
 Chamamé is a folk music genre from the nearby Guarani region.

-The music, songs and dance highlight values such as love for nature, environment, religious devotion and kindness, reflecting the local Guaraní values of life, pointing to the harmony between the human, natural and spiritual realms.
+The emotive music, songs and dance highlight values such as love for nature, environment, religious devotion and kindness, reflecting the local Guaraní values of life, pointing to the harmony between the human, natural and spiritual realms.
+Today, it stands as a celebration of mestizo identity - an syncretic embrace of the Guaraní past and multicultural present.

 Getting There and Around

 The site is around 60 km south from Puerto Iguazú, one either drives there or join a local tour.
-The entrance ticket to the site is very cheap, at ARS $30 and you can hold the tickets to visit to the other ruins as well.
-A good day visit.
+The entrance ticket to the site is very cheap, at ARS $30 and you can hold the tickets to visit to the other ruins as well, although I was told they were not as iconic.
+The site is worth a half-day visit.

 UNESCO Inscriptions